PSU-Research-Computing/psurc-ansible-cluster-config/README.md

 Configure Your ssh config and RSA Keys
 ---------------------------------------
-The easiest way to configure your local machine to work with this ansible script is to set up a ~/.ssh/config file.
-This allows us to connect with the correct credentials without needing a hard-coded username.

-> $ vim ~/.ssh/config

-Create new entry:
+Add the following lines to your ssh config:
 ```
 	Host *.rc.pdx.edu
 		User <username>
 ```

-Replace <username> with your username.
+Replace <username> with your username but leave everything else the same.

-After setting up your ssh config file setup RSA keys on all of the host machines to allow automatic login
+After setting up your ssh config file setup RSA keys on all of the host machines to allow automatic login **If you do not setup your RSA keys ansible will not work properly**

 Adding New Users
 ================